Is a drug or alcohol overdose considered an accidental death?

 - The policy does not cover any loss resulting from injury sustained as a result of being legally intoxicated from the use of alcohol.

-Most policies will not cover an overdose where the victim knowingly used illegal drugs.
-Overdoses are often a result of an improperly prescribed medication or an accidental double dose of narcotic painkiller or other sedative-type medications.
+Know that most policies will not cover an overdose where the victim knowingly used illegal drugs.
+But overdoses are often a result of an improperly prescribed medication or an accidental double dose of narcotic painkiller or other sedative-type medications.
 In these cases, there is a high likelihood that the claim will be covered as an accidental death, especially if the deceased was in the care of medical professionals at the time of the overdose.
+For example, we recently settled a case where the insured overdosed on Fentanyl, which was prescribed by his physician.
+The claim was initially denied, but because the insured had several years’ experience using daily Fentanyl patches we were able to argue successfully that the overdose was an accident.